Mar2ck/DAIN-Vulkan-GUI/README.md

                         Path to output final video to -O OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
                         Folder to output work to
-  -s FRAME_MULTIPLIER, --frame-multiplier FRAME_MULTIPLIER
+  -m FRAME_MULTIPLIER, --frame-multiplier FRAME_MULTIPLIER
                         Frame multiplier 2x,3x,etc (default=2)
   -fps TARGET_FPS, --target-fps TARGET_FPS
-                        [Unimplemented] Calculates multiplier based on target
+                        [Unimplemented] Calculates multiplier based on target framerate --interpolator INTERPOLATOR
-                        framerate
-  --interpolator INTERPOLATOR
-                        Pick interpolator: dain-ncnn, cain-ncnn (default=dain-
-                        ncnn)
-  -g GPU_ID, --gpu-id GPU_ID
+                        Pick interpolator: dain-ncnn, cain-ncnn (default=dain-ncnn) -g GPU_ID, --gpu-id GPU_ID
                         GPU to use (default=auto) can be 0,1,2 for multi-gpu -t TILESIZE, --tilesize TILESIZE
-                        Tile size (>=128, default=256) must be multiple of 32
+                        Tile size (>=128, default=256) must be multiple of 32 ,can be 256,256,128
+                        for multi-gpu
-                        ,can be 256,256,128 for multi-gpu -j THREAD_COUNT, --thread-count THREAD_COUNT
+  -j THREAD_COUNT, --thread-count THREAD_COUNT
-                        Thread count for load/process/save (default=1:2:2) can
+                        Thread count for load/process/save (default=1:2:2) can be 1:2,2,2:2 for
+                        multi-gpu
-                        be 1:2,2,2:2 for multi-gpu --steps STEPS         If specified only run certain steps 1,2,3 (eg. 1,2 for 1 & 2 only)
+  --steps STEPS         If specified only run certain steps 1,2,3 (eg. 1,2 for 1 & 2 only)
   --input-fps INPUT_FPS
                         Manually specify framerate of input video --verbose             Print additional info to the commandline